Optimizing Opinions with Stubborn Agents

 There has been a rich literature studying opinion dynamics in social networks.
 One of the most popular models here is the voter model \citep{clifford1973model,holley1975ergodic} where each node updates its opinion to match that of a randomly selected neighbor.
 There is a large body of literature studying limiting behavior in this model \citep{cox1986diffusive, gray1986duality, krapivsky1992kinetics, liggett2012interacting, sood2005voter}.
 The model of \cite{degroot1974reaching} is another popular way to describe opinion dynamics.
 In this model, a node's opinion is updated to a convex combination of the opinions of itself and its neighbors.
 This model has connections with distributed consensus algorithms \citep{tsitsiklis1984problems,tsitsiklis1986distributed,olshevsky2009convergence,jadbabaie2003coordination}.
 In contrast to these approaches, there are also Bayesian models of opinion dynamics in social networks \citep{bikhchandani1992theory, banerjee2004word,acemoglu2011bayesian,banerjee1992simple,jackson2010social}.
 In these model, a node's opinion is updated using Bayes' Theorem applied to the opinions of its neighbors.

 The notion of stubborn agents with immutable opinions was introduced by \cite{mobilia2003does}.
 Analysis has been done of the impact of stubborn agents in various opinion models \citep{galam2007role,wu2004social, chinellato2015dynamical, mobilia2007role,yildiz2013binary,acemouglu2013opinion,ghaderi2013opinion}.
+It has been shown that strategically placing stubborn agents in a population can lead to undemocratic outcomes in certain voting schemes \citep{galam2017geometric}.

-In \cite{ghaderi2013opinion} the authors studied stubborn agents in the model of \cite{degroot1974reaching} and observed that an analogy can be made between the equilibrium opinions and voltages in an electrical circuit.
-We find a similar connection in our results.
+\cite{ghaderi2013opinion} studied stubborn agents in the model of \cite{degroot1974reaching} and observed that an analogy can be made between the equilibrium opinions and voltages in an electrical circuit.
 This electric circuit connection led \cite{vassio2014message} to propose a function known as harmonic influence centrality, which measured how much a single node could shift the average opinion in the network by switching its own opinion.

 The question of optimizing the placement of agents in a social network to maximize some type of influence was first proposed by \cite{kempe2003maximizing} for a diffusion model.
 Subsequent results have presented a variety of algorithms for this problem \citep{kempe2005influential,leskovec2007cost,chen2009efficient,chen2010scalable}. \cite{yildiz2013binary} studied optimal stubborn agent placement in the voter model.
 Generally speaking, these algorithms make use of the fact that the objective function is submodular, so a good solution can be found using a greedy approach, as shown by \cite{nemhauser1978analysis}.
 Our optimization formulation for placing agents in a network also makes use of this property.